shundhammer/qdirstat/README.md

   files of that type preselected so you can start cleanup actions like moving them to trash or converting them to a better format (.bmp -> .png) immediately.

+- File size statistics window with histogram, percentiles, buckets and a lot of documentation that everybody should be able to understand.
+Even if (or, better yet, in particular if) your math teacher or statistics professor never explained it properly, please have a lot at it.

 - New macros to use in cleanup actions: